drcscodes/drcs.codes/src/ai/ksu/cs3642/fall2025syllabus.md

 ## Course Description
 <hr style="color: #ffc629">

-This course is about the theory and practice of Artificial Intelligence (AI).
-We will study modern AI techniques for computers to represent task-relevant information and make intelligent (i.e. satisficing or optimal) decisions towards the achievement of goals.
-We will investigate questions about AI systems such as how to represent knowledge, how to effectively generate appropriate sequences of actions and how to search among alternatives to find optimal or near-optimal solutions.
-We expect that by the end of the course students will have a thorough understanding of the algorithmic foundations of AI and how automated agents learn.
-Other topics will include intelligent agents, natural language processing, computer vision, machine learning including supervised, unsupervised and reinforcement learning, artificial neural networks and nature-inspired algorithms.
-The course includes literature search of current advances in artificial intelligence and their applications, and reading of research papers and presentation of research findings.
+The primary objective of this course is to provide a introduction to the basic principles and applications of Artificial Intelligence.
+It covers the basic areas of artificial intelligence including problem solving, knowledge representation, reasoning, decision making, planning, perception and action, and learning – and their applications.
+Students will design and implement key components of intelligent agents of modern complexity and evaluate their performance.
+Students are expected to develop familiarity with current research problems, research methods, and the research literature in AI.

 Prerequisites:

-- Admission to Computer Science Ph.D., Computer Science M.S.
-Program, or Analytics and Data Science Ph.D.
-Program
+- CS 3305 Data Structures